elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, there is no need to escape special characters in regex ranges or sets.
-The only characters that are is escaped are the caret ^ and the closing bracket.
-They are not escaped in the technical sense, but rather implicitly.
-This does not mean we cannot escape characters, but that it is not necessary in most cases.
+The only characters that get escaped are the caret ^ and the closing bracket, and they are not escaped in the technical sense but rather implicitly.
+This technicality does not mean we cannot escape characters, but it is not necessary in most cases.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />